 I love how Sarah Lazarovic succinctly shows in her buyerarchy of needs that using what you have is always the most sustainable solution, and buying new should be your last resort if all other options fail.

-Speaking of ethical fashion resources then If you’re in need of some pointers I’ve got a few!
+Speaking of ethical fashion resources, then If you’re in need of some pointers I’ve got a few!
 With regards to thrifting there are some secondhand shopping guides on Moral Fibres such as my charity shop shopping tips, and eBay shopping tips, in case you haven’t come across them before.
 I’ve also got a really useful post on where to shop for secondhand clothes online.

 All images courtesy of Sarah Lazarovic.